rpsft/etlbox/README.md

 components let you read and write data from the most common databases and file types.
 Transformations allow you to you harmonize, filter, aggregate, validate and clean your data.

 Create your own tailor-made data flow with your .NET language of choice.
-ETLBox is written in C# and offers full support for .NET Core.
+EtlBox.Classic is written in C# and offers full support for .NET Core.

 ## Why ETLBox

-ETLBox is a comprehensive C# class library that is able to manage your whole [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) or [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform).
+EtlBox.Classic is a comprehensive C# class library that is able to manage your whole [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) or [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform).
 You can use it to create your own dataflow pipelines programmatically in .NET, e.g. with C#.
 Besides a big set of dataflow components it comes which some control flow task that let you easily manage your database or simple execute Sql code without any boilerplate code.
 It also offers extended logging capabilites based on ILogger to monitor and anlayze your ETL job runs.

-ETLBox is a fully functional alternative to other ETL tools like Sql Server Integrations Services (SSIS).
-Creating your ETL processes programatically has some advantages:
+EtlBox.Classic is a fully functional alternative to other ETL tools like Sql Server Integrations Services (SSIS).
+Creating your
+ETL processes programatically has some advantages:

 **Build ETL in .NET**: Code your ETL with your favorite .NET language fitting your team’s skills and that is coming with a mature toolset.

-**Runs everywhere**: ETLBox runs on Linux, macOS, and Windows.
+**Runs everywhere**: EtlBox.Classic runs on Linux, macOS, and Windows.
 It is written in the current .NET Standard and successfully tested with the latest versions of .NET Core & .NET.

 **Run locally**: Develop and test your ETL code locally on your desktop using your existing development & debugging tools.

-**Process In-Memory**: ETLBox comes with dataflow components that allow in-memory processing which is much faster than storing data on disk and processing later.
+**Process In-Memory**: EtlBox.Classic comes with dataflow components that allow in-memory processing which is much faster than storing data on disk and processing later.

 **Manage Change**: Track you changes with git (or other source controls), code review your etl logic, and use your existing CI/CD processes.

-**Data integration**: While supporting different databases, flat files and web services, you can use ETLBox as a foundation for your custom made Data Integregation platform.
+**Data integration**: While supporting different databases, flat files and web services, you can use EtlBox.Classic as a foundation for your custom made Data Integregation platform.

-**Made for big data**: ETLBox relies on [Microsoft's TPL.Dataflow library](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) and was designed to work with big amounts of data.
+**Made for big data**: EtlBox.Classic relies on [Microsoft's TPL.Dataflow library](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) and was designed to work with big amounts of data.

 ## Data Flow and Control Flow

-ETLBox is split into two main components: Data Flow and Control Flow Tasks.
+EtlBox.Classic is split into two main components: Data Flow and Control Flow Tasks.
 The Data Flow part offers the core ETL components.
 The tasks in the Control Flow allow you to manage your databases with a simple syntax.
 Both components come with customizable logging functionalities.

 ### Data Flow overview

-ETLBox comes with a set of Data Flow component to construct your own ETL pipeline .
+EtlBox.Classic comes with a set of Data Flow component to construct your own ETL pipeline .
 You can connect with different sources (e.g. a Csv file), add some transformations to manipulate that data on-the-fly (e.g. calculating a sum or combining two columns) and then store the changed data in a connected destination (e.g. a database table).